-The laws of supply and demand are imbalanced in multiple states across the United States and Canadian provinces.
-As a result, many markets face cannabis oversupply or undersupply problems.
-Which problem a specific state or province faces depends primarily on the state’s regulatory framework for legal adult-use and/or medical marijuana.
+The laws of supply and demand are imbalanced in the cannabis industry across multiple states in the United States and Canadian provinces.
+As a result, many markets face cannabis oversupply or undersupply problems, and much of the problem can be attributed to each state’s regulatory framework for legal adult-use and/or medical marijuana.

-In a free market system, it should be, but when you mix in regulations, supply and demand imbalances are more likely.
-That is exactly what’s happening in both the U.S. and Canadian cannabis industries.
+In a free market system, supply and demand should be self-balancing, but when you mix in regulations that restrict production and sales, supply and demand imbalances are more likely, which is what we’ve seen happening in both the U.S. and Canadian cannabis industries.

 Some industry professionals believe the cannabis supply problems in Canada will take at least 12 months to correct while others believe it could extend to 24 months.

-Michigan also faced a medical marijuana shortage this month when new regulations went into effect requiring that dispensaries only obtain cannabis from licensed commercial growers.
+Michigan also faced a medical marijuana shortage in January 2019 when new regulations went into effect requiring that dispensaries only obtain cannabis from licensed commercial growers.
 However, the state doesn’t have enough growers and processors to meet patient demand.